llaveirge/city-canvas/README.md

 ## Live Application

 Try City Canvas live at [https://city-canvas.laveirge.dev](https://city-canvas.laveirge.dev "City Canvas").
-Click on the "Sign In as Guest User" button to login in as a demo user with the username "DemoDane."
+Click on the 'Sign In as Guest User' button to login in as a demo user with the username 'DemoDane.'

 ## Application Preview